-LinkedIn is the social network for industry professionals.
+LinkedIn is a social network for industry professionals.
 On this platform, you can meet like-minded people, you can connect with prospective employers, and you can sell your skills online.
 It’s the network to turn to when you want to voice your opinion about your industry, and it’s certainly the place to monitor industry-specific trends.

 This powerful professional network can connect you with people whom you wouldn’t usually come into contact with, and it might even be the place where you find your new job.
 LinkedIn takes the laborious task of trawling through job sites, adds a social element to it, and makes it far more user-friendly, resulting in a much more collaborative (and enjoyable) experience for you.